atirudom/Angular-ASP.NET-Bank-Demo/README.md

 - Atirach Intaraudom (s3750202) - @atirudom
 - Jiahui Li (s3614541) - @CatnisLee

+## Design Overview (Business Objects)
+Our codes in the program was implemented using multiple design pattern and friendly approach with business objects to keep the codes and controller clean to read and easy to follow.
+Below are the basic approaches we used to implement in our controllers.
+- As a rough explanation, the processes in each controller are divided into 3 steps.
+The first step is the predefined (fixed) value and input validation step, written in the controller.
+The second step is the logic in the application, where most of the logic (TO BE CONTINUED)

 ## Git Strategies
 ### Branching
 1. Always start journey by branching out from `develop` into a friendly branch name of choosing.